LoanDB/GothicHungarian/docs/workflow.rst

    python3 -m spacy download de_core_news_lg

-To deactivate the virtual environment run
+To deactivate the virtual environment run:

 .. code-block:: sh

    deactivate

-and to remove it run
+and to remove it run:

 .. code-block:: sh

    rm -r venv

-Step two: Load the relevant data in the right format
+Step 2: Load the relevant data in the right format
 ====================================================

 From your command-line, run